 We provide opportunities and support for staff across all levels of the organisation, to help them develop the skills they need to achieve their professional ambitions - including leadership training and other in-house education initiatives.

-The quality of our training has been recognised.
-Our membership team has achieved the Customer Service Excellence Standard.
+The quality of our training has been widely recognised.
+Our membership team has achieved the Customer Service Excellence Standard, as well as being awarded the Princess Royal Training Award for its staff development programme.